 You can also gain strength at a faster rate with the barbell variation because the weight increments are much smaller than those of dumbbells (especially if you make use of fractional plates).

-This extra strength will have excellent carryover to your compound presses because decline tricep extensions help you to become proficient at locking out heavy weights with your triceps.
+This extra strength will have excellent carryover to your compound presses (and your other DB tricep exercises) because decline tricep extensions help you to become proficient at locking out heavy weights with your triceps.
 So if you want to improve your bench press or overhead press lockout, the barbell decline triceps extension (or a similar variation) should be a staple exercise in your routine.

 The drawback, of course, is that you’re leaving yourself open to muscle imbalances by using barbells for decline triceps extensions.
 It’s possible that your stronger triceps muscle will take over the movement and receive more stimulation as a result.